-WATCH the video as we discuss elements of water photographed in each image.
+WATCH the video as we discuss tips to photograph water and the techniques used in each image.

 Water Photography Ideas

-We share water photography tips and ideas below.
-Use the photo ideas to inspire you to get out and capture your own images of water!
+Check out the water photography tips and ideas below.
+Use these photo ideas to get out and capture your own images of water!